sleepingrhino/sleepingrhino.github.io/_drafts/2016-09-01-jolie-and-chor.markdown

 - What is Jolie, what are it's defining features in my view (communication ports as a first-class citizen)
 - What is Chor, how does it relate to Jolie
 - How do these both relate to the Independence vs Controllability theme? (generative: chor generates jolie code) and what are the restrictions?

+Jolie comes with native primitives for structuring workflows, for example in sequences or parallels

+Dynamic error handling for parallel code
+Man registriert Error-Handler bei Bedarf